mie-lab/trackintel/benchmarks/ASV-BENCHMARKING.md

 asv preview
 ```

 9. .
 Now we need to push the html files to gh-pages branch to host it on the server.
-The documentation mentions that we can run `asv gh-pages` but it did not work for me.
-Instead, I push manually using the commands below:
+The documentation mentions that we can run `asv gh-pages` but it did not work.
+Instead, we push manually using the commands below:
 ```
 asv gh-pages --no-push --rewrite
 ```